f-a-tonmoy/f-a-tonmoy.github.io/README.md

 - Introduced a hybrid model combining **EfficientNetB0** and **Random Forest**, achieving **98.65% accuracy** (F1: **98.64%**) on combined datasets and **95% accuracy** on **HAM10000**, validated with statistical significance.
 - Tackled **class imbalance** and **generalization challenges**, deploying a **clinical web app** to support seamless early skin cancer diagnosis.

-**Lightweight and Explainable Vision Transformer for Cross-Corpus Drowsiness Detection Using Multi-Path Token Fusion and Attention-Based Interpretability** (Array Journal)
+**Explainable Token-Fusion Transformer for Early Drowsiness State Recognition in Safety-Critical Systems** (Array Journal)
 - Proposed **EMTF-ViT**, a lightweight vision transformer with **multi-path token fusion**, achieving **99.2% intra-dataset accuracy** and **93%+ cross-dataset transfer**, outperforming ViT baselines by 2–4%.
 - Delivered **explainable fatigue detection** via **Grad-CAM** and deployed a **low-power**, real-time application (<120 ms latency, <4 W) for **ADAS**, **workplace safety**, and **telehealth**.